advatar/CareKitSample-ParseCareKit/README.md

 - [x] OCKCarePlan <-> CarePlan
 - [x] OCKContact <-> Contact

-You should fork the [experimental branch](https://github.com/netreconlab/CareKitSample-ParseCareKit/tree/experimental) instead (Note that `OCKSample` uses `Contacts`, but doesn't use `OCKPatient` or `OCKContact`).
+You should fork the [experimental branch](https://github.com/netreconlab/CareKitSample-ParseCareKit/tree/experimental) instead (Note that `OCKSample` uses `OCKContact`s, but doesn't use `OCKPatient`s or `OCKCarePlan`s).
 The differences are in the [Podfile](https://github.com/netreconlab/CareKitSample-ParseCareKit/blob/87873cc1c9e35f46571ca340fbf8ec74baea0b70/Podfile#L9), specifically the `CareKitStore` pod.
 The main branch uses the [pod](https://github.com/cbaker6/CareKit/tree/pod) branch of CareKitStore while the experimental branch uses [pod_vector](https://github.com/cbaker6/CareKit/tree/pod_vector).
 The differences in the pod_vector branch from CareKit's master can be seen [here](https://github.com/cbaker6/CareKit/pull/1/files).

 **Use at your own risk.
 There is no promise that this is HIPAA compliant and we are not responsible for any mishandling of your data**